Marjorie Gould Drexel: Personal life

 In 1911, her sister Vivien, married John Beresford, 5th Baron Decies.
 Marjorie's husband took part in a boxing match with the bridegroom's brother, Seton Beresford, which "aroused considerable comment."
 Following Viven's death in 1931, Lord Decies married her husband's elder cousin, Elizabeth Wharton Drexel, the daughter of Joseph William Drexel, and widow of both John Vinton Dahlgren and New York society leader Harry Lehr.

 Marjorie was a member of the Regency Club, the Junior League and the Garden Club at Shelter Island where she had a summer home.

 Her husband died of a heart attack at their home in Boca Grande on February 25, 1946.
-Marjorie widow died on November 29, 1955 at 1115 Fifth Avenue, her residence in Manhattan.
+Marjorie Drexel, a 64 year old widow, died on November 29, 1955, at 1115 Fifth Avenue, her residence in Manhattan.
 She outlived her husband and all three of her children.

 Descendants

 Through his daughter Edith, he was a grandfather of John Sergeant Cram III (1932–2007), who married Lady Jeanne Campbell, the only daughter of Ian Campbell, 11th Duke of Argyll.
 She had previously been married to American writer Norman Mailer.
 Lady Jeanne and John had a daughter, Cusi Cram (b.
 1967), an actress, a Herrick-prize-winning playwright, and an Emmy-nominated writer for the children's animated television program, Arthur.